pbxqdown/gnome-plugin-scroll-workspace/README.md

 # gnome-plugin-scroll-workspace
+## Usage
-Move mouse to the right edge, scroll it, and enjoy :)
+Move mouse to the right edge of screen, scroll it, and enjoy :)

+# Environment
+Tested on Ubuntu 18.04 Gnome 3.28 and Ubuntu 19.10 Gnome 3.34.